Armand de Fluvià

-Armand de Fluvià i Escorsa (born 1931), is a Catalan genealogist and heraldist.
-He specializes in Catalan genealogies and in the dynasties of the counts of the Catalan Countries.
-He has also been a pioneer of the gay rights movement since the last years of the Francoist dictatorship.
-He was one of the founders of Nacionalistes d'Esquerra (Leftist Nationalists).
+Armand de Fluvià i Escorsa (17 October 1931 – 6 September 2024) was a Catalan genealogist and heraldist.
+He specialized in Catalan genealogies and in the dynasties of the counts of the Catalan Countries.
+He had also been a pioneer of the gay rights movement since the last years of the Francoist dictatorship.
+He was one of the founders of Nacionalistes d'Esquerra (Left Nationalists).

 Early life

-Armand de Fluvià i Escorsa was born in Barcelona, Spain, the son of Armand de Fluvià i Vendrell.
+Armand de Fluvià i Escorsa was born in Barcelona, Spain on 17 October 1931, the son of Armand de Fluvià i Vendrell.
 In 1959, he graduated with a law degree from the University of Barcelona.
 In 1960 he became a member of the Barcelona Bar Association.

 Career

 After finishing a course in paleography and diplomatics in the Faculty of Philosophy and Arts of the University of Barcelona, de Fluvià became involved in genealogy and heraldry.
-He is a member of the International Institute of Genealogy and Heraldry and of the Salazar y Castro Institute of the CSIC.
+He was a member of the International Institute of Genealogy and Heraldry and of the Salazar y Castro Institute of the CSIC.

-In 1984, de Fluvià received the Arenberg Prize in genealogy (1984) and since 1985, he has been a member of the Académie Internationale d'Héraldique (International Academy of Heraldry).
+In 1984, de Fluvià received the Arenberg Prize in genealogy (1984) and since 1985, he was a member of the Académie Internationale d'Héraldique (International Academy of Heraldry).
 He was founder and president (1983–2007) of the Societat Catalana de Genealogia, Heràldica, Sigil·lografia, Vexil·lologia i Nobiliària (Catalan Society of Genalogy, Heraldry, Sigillography, Vexillology, and Nobility).
-He is also a member of the Institut d'Estudis Gironins (Institute of Studies about Girona) (1967) and a numerary member of the Institut d'Estudis Empordanesos (Institute of Studies about the Empordà (1967–93), consultant of the Arxiu Històric de la Ciutat de Barcelona (Historical Archive of the City of Barcelona) (1983) and of the National Archive of Catalonia (1983).
+He was also a member of the Institut d'Estudis Gironins (Institute of Studies about Girona) (1967) and a numerary member of the Institut d'Estudis Empordanesos (Institute of Studies about the Empordà (1967–93), consultant of the Arxiu Històric de la Ciutat de Barcelona (Historical Archive of the City of Barcelona) (1983) and of the National Archive of Catalonia (1983).

 In 1996, de Fluvià gave his bibliographic and documentary collection to the Generalitat de Catalunya (Catalan regional government).
 At the time, he opposed the change of heraldry symbols that had been approved by the Ajuntament de Barcelona (Barcelona City Hall).
 In 2000, he was awarded the Creu de Sant Jordi and in 2008 received the Golden Medal of Barcelona.

-On 24 October 2007, he founded the Institució Catalana de Genealogia i Heràldica (Catalan Institution of Genealogy and Heraldry) (ICGenHer) and is until present day, the president.
+On 24 October 2007, he founded the Institució Catalana de Genealogia i Heràldica (Catalan Institution of Genealogy and Heraldry) (ICGenHer) being the chairperson until he died in 2024.